Arena football: Early history

 The first demonstration of football on a small field was actually played outdoors at the original open-air Madison Square Garden.
 Using nine-man sides, Pennsylvania defeated Rutgers 10–0 at the annual meeting of the Amateur Athletic Union on January 16, 1889.
+Two months later, on March 7, 1889, the first documented indoor football game was an exhibition between Pennsylvania and Riverton Club at the Philadelphia Academy of Music.
+Field dimensions for the 0–0 tie were no more than 200 feet long by 50 feet wide, and the exhibition was played at night under gas lamps.

-The first documented indoor football game was an exhibition between the Springfield YMCA Training School and a Yale Senior Class team played on December 12, 1890 at Madison Square Garden II.
+Other early indoor games included two exhibitions at Madison Square Garden II in December 1890.
+Springfield YMCA Training School and a Yale Senior Class team played on December 12, 1890.
 James Naismith scored a touchdown for Springfield, though Yale won the exhibition 16–10.
 The following day a second exhibition game was played, with Pennsylvania defeating Rutgers 20–12.
 The field at Madison Square Garden measured 260 ft long and 100 ft wide.
+In an exhibition at Tattersall's Pavilion in Chicago on December 16, 1893, Chicago defeated Northwestern 20–14 on a field smaller than regulation.

 The first documented indoor regulation football games were those played at the Chicago Coliseum in the late 1890s.
 The first such game matched Michigan against Chicago on Thanksgiving Day 1896.
 The match was "the first collegiate game of football played under a roof."
 Adding to the novelty, as daylight turned to darkness, the field inside the Coliseum was lit with electric lighting.
 With seven acres of floor space, the sprawling Coliseum is believed to have not needed any compromises to accommodate an American football field.
 According to a newspaper account, the field grew dark in the second half, and play was halted for ten minutes to discuss whether play should continue.
 Play was resumed, and the lights were finally turned on after Michigan scored a touchdown.
 The press proclaimed the experiment in indoor football to be a success:

 One thing at least was settled by the game, and that is, that indoor football is literally and figuratively speaking a howling success.
 The men had no trouble in catching punts, and football was played on its merits, without the handicaps of a wet field or a strong wind.
 Toward the end of the second half it got very dark, and the spectators were treated to a novelty in the shape of football by electric light."

-Although both critically and commercially successful, the Coliseum was destroyed in a fire less than two years after its opening, and its replacement could not accommodate an American football field.
+Although both critically and commercially successful, the Coliseum was destroyed in a fire less than two years after its opening.
+It hosted only four games, and its replacement could not accommodate an American football field.